Best children’s books of 2020 reveal a growing diversity

 “Lift”

-By Mihn Le, illustrated by Dan Santat
+By Minh Lê, illustrated by Dan Santat

 (Little, Brown, ages 3 to 7)